vince-styling/ApkInfoExtractor/content.md

 ![](images/launch_page.png)

-For internationalization reason, some application offered multiple lables, ApkInfoExtractor fetch all lable then display as a ComboBox, user can choose one or modify as well.
+For internationalization reason, some application offered multiple labels, ApkInfoExtractor fetch all label then display as a ComboBox, user can choose one or modify as well.